Classic literature or art

 questions or unresolved problems.
 (Since classic literature doesn't

 often offer a simple conclusion or wrap-up, the text remains alive in people's

-minds and poses questions to future generations.)
+minds and continues to challenge future generations.)

 Plus classic literature strives for

 "compositional integrity": parts aren't just thrown together but fit

 Religious (or moral) content is sometimes foregrounded,

 whereas for the dominant culture religion is often repressed, marginalized, or